widemangojutsu/sqlproject/README.md

 ## Process
+- getting over view of the dataset, and identify important distinct values
+- cleaning data and transforming to verified data
+-
 ### Analyze the data in raw form
 - identifying primary key to join tables ( using productsku and fullvisiotorid ) Clean data by removing null values or (not set)